StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Account Values/Adding new Account Values.md

 Your `Value` type requires several protocol conformances.

-* The `Value` type must conform to `Sendable` to be safely passed accross actor boundaries.
+* The `Value` type must conform to `Sendable` to be safely passed across actor boundaries.
 * The `Value` type must conform to `Equatable` to be easily notified about changes at data entry.
 * The `Value` type must conform to `Codable` such that ``AccountService``s or a ``AccountStorageStandard`` can easily store and retrieve arbitrary `Value` types.

-> Important: If your `Value` can be default initialized, either by using a supported standard type or by additionally conforming to the `Spezi`
-    `DefaultInitializable` protcol, a default implementation for ``AccountKey/emptyValue-10l6x`` is automatically provided.
-    Otherwise, you need to manually add a `emptyValue` property to your implementation.

 ### Accessors